 - Levonorgestrel intrauterine device (IUD)

 - Selective progesterone receptor modulators

 If surgery is the best option for you, please remember our doctors can almost always offer you a minimally invasive procedure.
 Generally, this is the best way to give you the benefits of minimally invasive surgery and provide the best treatment for your fibroids.

 Uterine fibroid embolization (UFE)

 UFE is a minimally invasive procedure.
 Your doctor uses fluoroscopic guidance to place small tubes in your blood vessels.
-This blocks the blood supply to your fibroids, which stops growth and causes the mass to shrivel and die.
+This blocks the blood supply to your fibroids, which stops growth and causes the mass to wither and die.